Kirbyderp/last-bastion/README.md

 GAME DESCRIPTION

 In the far flung future, habitable planets are both extremely rare and hotly contested.
-In an orbiting satellite, you must defend humanity's last hope against an onslaught of alien invaders who want the planet for themselves.
+In an orbiting satellite, you must defend humanity's last hope against an onslaught of alien invaders who want the planet's resources for themselves.

 CONTROLS